 Scalpels and Surgical Blades

 When handling scalpels and surgical blades, it is imperative to place them in OSHA-approved sharps containers.
-Disposable fixed blade scalpels should be used when available, with a designated container placed nearby for easy disposal afterwards.
+Disposable fixed-blade scalpels should be used when available, with a designated container placed nearby for easy disposal afterward.
 One must never use their fingers when removing or manipulating the scalpel blade.

-Instead insert into an appropriate sharps container after each use.
+Instead, insert it into an appropriate sharps container after each use.
 Contaminated devices must also be disposed of following regulatory requirements using these approved containers rather than improvised alternatives such as empty bottles or cans which are unable to provide enough protection against contamination from needles and other hazardous materials present within clinical settings.

 Other Sharps

 To reduce the potential for accidents and risk of infection, proper disposal methods must be utilized when dealing with other sharps such as lancets or broken glass that have been contaminated.
 Lancets are often used in diabetes treatment to draw blood samples while a designated sharps container is needed to properly store any types of sharp objects following use.
-These containers should also contain all pieces of broken glass which may carry pathogens from one person to another if not handled correctly.
-It is essential these precautions be taken so that no needle-stick injuries occur and environmental contamination can be avoided altogether.

 Implementing a Compliant Sharps Disposal Program